 - Guide 1: How to Remove DeleteAd.exe and DeleteAd App from Windows.

-- Guide 2: Get rid of DeleteAd.exe and DeleteAd App from Mac OS X.
+- Guide 2: Get rid of DeleteAd.exe and DeleteAd App on Mac OS X.

-- Guide 3: Remove DeleteAd.exe and DeleteAd App from Google Chrome.
+- Guide 3: Remove DeleteAd.exe and DeleteAd App in Google Chrome.

 - Guide 4: Erase DeleteAd.exe and DeleteAd App from Mozilla Firefox.